thewoolleyman/buildkite-monorepo-example/README.md

 ## Overview

-* `nonapp/cicd/bk/pipeline.yml` is the main pipeline which conditionally triggers other pipelines under `apps/<appname>/cicd/bk/pipeline.yml` based on which of app had its files changed as part of a given commit.
+* `nonapp/cicd/bk` contains code to dynamically generate a main `pipeline.yml`, which conditionally triggers other pipelines under `apps/<appname>/cicd/bk/pipeline.yml` based on which of app had its files changed as part of a given commit.
 * You must define the "default" branch (usually `master`).
 This is a branch which